anuzsubedi/remote-stats/README.md

 A modern, responsive system monitoring dashboard built with React, TypeScript, and Python.
 Monitor your system's CPU, memory, storage, network, GPU, and processes in real-time with a beautiful, intuitive interface.

+**Note**: This frontend requires the Python Flask API from [anuzsubedi/remote-stats-server](https://github.com/anuzsubedi/remote-stats-server) to be running for full functionality.

 ![Overview Dashboard](https://i.imgur.com/DnHlIoD.png)

 ## Features